bayesdeep/safe_ai/README.md

 ![alt text](https://github.com/bayesdeep/safe_ai/blob/master/plots/traffic_light.png)
 # Model

-For semantic segmentation the Deeplabv3Plus mobilenet model with the the pretrained weights are used which can be accesed from the git repository:  https://github.com/VainF/DeepLabV3Plus-Pytorch.git.
+For semantic segmentation, the Deeplabv3Plus mobilenet model with the the pretrained weights are used which can be accesed from the git repository:  https://github.com/VainF/DeepLabV3Plus-Pytorch.git.
-Fine-tuned the classifier head by modifying last layer as per the number of classes in my case its 1 and also added a dropout layer in the model.
+Fine-tuned the classifier head by modifying last layer as per the number of classes in my case it is 1 and also added a dropout layer in the model.
-As the dataset is highly imbalanced,trained the model on complete dataset i.e, images with and wihtout traffic lights ('new_model_weights_dropout_completedata.pth') and trained only traffic lights images('new_model_weights_dropout_04.pth).
+As the dataset is highly imbalanced, the model was trained on complete dataset i.e, images with and wihtout traffic lights ('new_model_weights_dropout_completedata.pth') and model trained with only traffic lights images('new_model_weights_dropout_04.pth).

 # Inference